shigidane/working-with-github-demo/README.md

 2. Edit this file
    a.
 Fork this repository
    b.
 Edit the README.md file.
-       Edit your respective slot in the section and place a unique student code.
+       Edit your respective slot in the section (check Canvas roll call) and place a unique student code.
+   c.
+Commit changes
-3. Submit a pull request to merge your changes into the main file.
+4. Submit a pull request to merge your changes into the main file.

 EQ3
 1.
 2.
-3.
+3. 3321
 7.
 5.
 6.